tylorschafer/playPlay/README.md

 ## Contributors

-Express Sweater Weather was written by Andrew Johnson and Tylor Schafer as a school project at Turing School of Software and design.
+playPlay was written by Andrew Johnson and Tylor Schafer as a school project at Turing School of Software and design.

 ## Local Setup